 - People of any age with certain chronic medical conditions

 Getting the flu shot before flu season is in full force gives the body a chance to build up immunity to the virus.
 Peak months for the flu are December through February, so get your flu shot early and stock-up on preventative over-the-counter cough, cold and flu medicines, hand sanitizers and disinfectants for high-contact areas of the home and office, like phones and door knobs.
+Big offices might even want to consider contacting a company like Green Facilities / commercial carpet cleaning, as well as deep cleaning office services.
+Giving your office a good clean throughout flu season is always a good idea.
+Not only does this keep germs at bay, it also helps to ensure your employees are comfortable and can perform to the best of their ability.

 There are several simple steps you can take to avoid catching the flu or common cold, says Dr. Andrew Myers, an expert in nutrition and preventative health.